brentgroves/repsys/meetings/brent/week51.md

 ## Report system

-The report system is meant to give customers the ability run reports using data residing in our data warehouses.
+The reporting system is meant to give customers the ability to run reports using data residing in our data warehouses.
 Rather than running reports from individual databases, we use ETL scripts to pull data into our data warehouses so that we can have all the data in one place.
-Non ERP data sources include tooling inventory and usage data collected by our MSC vending machines and tool life data collected from UDP servers attached to our CNC.
+Non-ERP data sources include tooling inventory and usage data collected by our MSC vending machines and tool life data collected from UDP servers attached to our CNC.
 The tool life data collection process was successfully created and tested but has not been put into production as of yet.
-It will require a possible vlan for our Okuma CNC, Moxa UDP servers, and small network swithes or multiplexors at each cell.
+It will require a possible vlan for our Okuma CNC, Moxa UDP servers, and small network switches or multiplexors at each cell.

-## Show example of an ETL script
+## Show an example of an ETL script

 Run the TB report

 ## Azure services and options

 Only use this for PowerBI to be able to access our data.
-A more cost effective alternative it put our Postgres and MySQL data warehouse in our DMZ.
+A more cost-effective alternative it put our Postgres and MySQL data warehouse in our DMZ.

 - Azure SQL Server **[managed instance](https://intercept.cloud/en/news/azure-sql-sql-managed-instance-or-sql-server/)**
 - Azure **[Managed Kubernetes service](https://azure.microsoft.com/en-us/products/kubernetes-service)**
 - Azure App registration
-- PowerBI tabulated report license in addition to reqular license
+- PowerBI tabulated report license in addition to regular license

 ## Software Stack

 This list of software is mostly running on a Kubernetes Cluster.

-Third party software:
+Third-party software:

 - OpenStack
 - Kubernetes